ckurau/naive-mean-reversion/README-nmr.md

 ### V7's $641k is not a reproducible target from a fresh $100k start

 The README and version history reference V7's $641k final equity.
 This number reflected a specific compounding path — the 2012-2013 gains happened when the portfolio had already grown large through earlier years.
 Multiple direct attempts to reproduce it from a $100k start (V19, V20) produced $320-330k.
 The $641k should not be used as a benchmark.
-V30's $1,797k is the legitimate current best from a confirmed $100k starting position.
+V30+S&P600's $2,414k is the legitimate current best from a confirmed $100k starting position.

+### backtest-nmr.py is standalone — changes must be made in both files

+`backtest-nmr.py` does NOT import from `backtest_nmr_lib.py`.
+It is fully self-contained. `walkforward.py` imports from `backtest_nmr_lib.py`.
+This means:
+- Any parameter or logic change must be made in **both** `backtest-nmr.py` and `backtest_nmr_lib.py`
+- The two files will silently diverge if you only update one
+- This was confirmed the hard way: multiple failed runs showed S&P 600 missing because only the lib was updated, not the main script
+- Always verify both files have the same universe, parameters, and logic before triggering a run

+### The S&P 600 addition is genuinely additive, not in-sample noise

+Adding the S&P SmallCap 600 universe improved OOS avg CAGR from 13.69% to 15.65% — proportionally with the IS improvement (14.42% → 16.01%).
+This is the opposite of what overfitting looks like.
+Key observations:
+- Win rate unchanged at 60.27% OOS — the edge applies equally to small-caps
+- 6 of 8 walk-forward windows improved
+- W7 (2021–22) worsened from −4% to −11.7% — small-caps are hit harder in bear markets.
+This is an expected and acceptable tradeoff for the overall gain
+- In live trading, small-cap slippage on open fills will be higher than large-caps — the `MIN_DOLLAR_VOLUME = $5M` filter already removes the worst offenders, but expect the live benefit to be somewhat smaller than the backtest suggests

 ### The core mechanism — unchanged across all versions

-**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 30 versions left this intact.
-Win rate has been 60.18–60.28% in every version from Run 5 through V30.
-The underlying edge has not changed — only the leverage applied to it.
+**The uniform 8-day window is the single most important parameter.** All gains, regressions, and optimisations across 30+ versions left this intact.
+Win rate has been 60.18–60.28% in every version from Run 5 through V30+S&P600.
+The underlying edge has not changed — only the leverage and universe applied to it.

 **RSI(2) is always below 5 after 4+ consecutive down days.** Do not use RSI(2) to discriminate between tiers.
 Use consecutive down days instead.
 RSI(2) is only useful for ranking candidates (most oversold first).